Imvume

 Imvume Holdings is a South African oil company.
-It shot to fame in 2005 as a result of its involvement in what the South African press has dubbed the Oilgate scandal.
+In 2005 it was involved in what the South African press dubbed the Oilgate scandal.

-In 2004, the investigation South African newspaper Mail & Guardian revealed Imvume's implication in the United Nations Oil-for-Food scandal.
+In 2004, the South African newspaper Mail & Guardian revealed Imvume's implication in the United Nations Oil-for-Food scandal.
 Imvume was named as one of the companies that paid kickbacks to Iraq in exchange for a contract under the oil for food program.
-Imvume has since taken legal action against the Independent Inquiry Committee, the UN body that made the accusations.
-The court case is ongoing.
+Imvume subsequently took legal action against the Independent Inquiry Committee, the UN body that made the accusations.